-- OEE generally will address allegations against a Third Party Respondent who, during the relevant time period, was: - an applicant for employment with the University, or - doing business with the University (e.g. as a contractor, subcontractor, vendor, intern, or volunteer). - 2.
-The Title IX Office at the Rutgers campus with the ability to provide supportive measures for the Complainant generally will address allegations against a Third Party Respondent who, during the relevant time period, was: - the guest of a student, or - a non-student residing in University-owned or University-controlled housing, or - a participant in a University Program or Activity (e.g., a participant in a summer camp; an individual attending a Program or Activity by invitation or that is open to the public). - 3.
-The Universitywide Title IX Coordinator will determine which office(s) will address allegations against all other Third Party Respondents.
+- OEE generally will address allegations against If the Respondent is a Tthird Pparty Respondent who, during the relevant time period, was: - an applicant for employment with the University, or - doing business with the University (e.g. as a contractor, subcontractor, vendor, intern, or volunteer)or is otherwise affiliated with the University, but is not a University student, the allegation will be addressed by . - 2.
+The Title IX Office at the Rutgers campus with the ability to provide supportive measures for the Complainant generally will address allegations against a Third Party Respondent who, during the relevant time period, was: - the guest of a student, or - a non-student residing in University-owned or University-controlled housing, or - a participant in a University Program or Activity (e.g., a participant in a summer camp; an individual attending a Program or Activity by invitation or that is open to the public). - 1.3. the Office of Employment Equity.
+The University-wide Title IX Coordinator will determine which office(s) will address allegations against all other Third Partyie Respondents.
+If the Respondent is not otherwise affiliated with the University and does not do business with the University, the University-wide Title IX Coordinator will determine which office(s) will address the allegations.